How much is my number plate worth?

 Lastly, try to look at plates that are as similar to yours as possible i.e. ones with the same letters, or maybe similar letters and the same numbers, or the same meaning.
 Find 2-3 if possible and look at the average price of them as a starting point.

 If you’re still not sure what your plate is worth then don’t worry.
 Using our years of industry experience, we can tell you exactly what we think your plate is worth with an independent, impartial valuation.
 We carry out extensive research, taking into account all of the above factors and more, to give you a realistic indication of the value of your registration.

 If you’d like us to do this, there are two options to consider:

-2. If you just want a valuation of your reg and don’t necessarily want to sell it, then we do have a standalone valuations service, where we’ll just value the plate and send you a valuation certificate for only £9.99.
-Further information on this service can be found at: https://www.plate-trader.com/number-plate-valuations/
+2. If you just want a valuation of your reg and don’t necessarily want to sell it, then we do have a standalone number plate valuation service, where we’ll just value the plate and send you a valuation certificate for only £9.99.

 We really hope you found this guide useful and thank you for reading.